 Talk to a Los Angeles traumatic brain injury lawyer

-Traumatic brain injury affects more than two million Americans each year, leaving victims and their loved ones with tremendous physical, emotional and financial struggles.
-It doesn’t take a skull fracture to cause serious injury to the brain, which can sustain long-term damage from a sudden blow or jolt to the head.
+Traumatic brain injury affects more than two million Americans each year, leaving victims and their loved ones with significant physical, emotional, and financial issues.
+It doesn’t take a skull fracture to cause serious injury to the brain– long-term damage can follow from a sudden blow or jolt to the head.

-If you or a family member has suffered a traumatic brain injury (TBI) due to someone else’s negligence or reckless conduct, the skilled Los Angeles serious injuries attorneys of the Salamati Law Firm can help you to recover related medical expenses, loss of wages, and damages for pain and emotional suffering.
+If you or a family member has suffered a traumatic brain injury (TBI) due to someone else’s negligence or reckless conduct, the skilled Los Angeles serious injuries attorneys at Salamati Law can help.
+Call now to speak with an experienced brain injury lawyer.

-TBI generally requires years of intensive rehabilitation and recovery – a daunting prospect for even the most financially stable of victims.
+TBI may require years of intensive rehabilitation and recovery– a daunting prospect for even the most financially stable victims.
 Hospital and medical bills can quickly pile up, putting some at risk for bankruptcy and home foreclosure.
 For this reason, it’s imperative to choose a lawyer who will advocate on your behalf, fighting tirelessly for the maximum value of your claim.

 You can rely on our in-depth expertise in personal injury and premises liability law that enables our team to pursue every channel of legal recovery.
-Over the past decade, attorney Sean F. Salamati and colleagues have procured millions in verdicts and settlements on behalf of clients – helping them face and overcome catastrophic injury with dignity and the economic means to get the best treatments available.
+Over the past decade, attorney Sean F. Salamati and colleagues have procured millions in verdicts and settlements on behalf of clients– helping them overcome catastrophic injury with dignity and the economic means to get the best treatments available.
+Whether a loved one suffered a brain injury from a motorcycle accident or during a fall, you want the right legal team in your corner.
+At Salamati Law, we provide aggressive, client-focused advocacy through every aspect of the legal process, letting victims focus on their health and recovery.

 Leading causes of brain injuries

 Brain injuries are categorized as either mild or severe.
-A mild traumatic brain injury involves a loss of consciousness or extreme disorientation that spans less than 30 minutes.
+A mild traumatic brain injury involves a loss of consciousness or disorientation that lasts less than 30 minutes.

-Physical symptoms associated with a mild TBI include:
+Common brain injury symptoms associated with mild TBI include:

 - Loss of balance